 Total area: over 300 acres (120 hectares)

-For sites that are larger than 300 acres, you will need to leapfrog your AeroPoints to cover the whole site.
+For sites larger than 300 acres, you must leapfrog your AeroPoints to cover the whole site.

-If you do this, you must place a known point (benchmark) down first.
+If you do this, you must first place a known point (benchmark) down.
 Pick up this AeroPoint last.
-It has to be on and undisturbed for the whole survey, which has a five-hour time limit.
+It has to be on and undisturbed for the whole survey, which has a five-hour time limit (eight-hour limit for AeroPoint 2s).

 The others can be turned off, moved, and turned back on to continue the survey.
 Your AeroPoints should be placed every 50 acres (20 hectares).